amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

     value: e$h0p0nD@pr
 ```

 The above configuration file contains a **clear-text** password for connecting to the Redis server. **Hardcoded** passwords are always a bad idea.
-Pushing this configuration file to a public repository would expose your password.
+Pushing this configuration file to a public repository would expose the password.
 Storing the password in a secret store would dramatically improve this scenario.

 The following examples demonstrate using several different secret stores.